 My first degree was in physics and chemistry and included a year in the US doing physics and philosophy.
-Having worked in computing I did the MSc in Medical Statistics at LSHTM and worked in statistics and computing at The London Hospital and Medical College for 25 years.
-I have also been at the UK Medicines Control Agency and briefly at Quintiles where I mainly worked on the Bristol Royal Infirmary Inquiry.
-I am a European Commission appointed independent Expert member of the Pharmacovigilance (Drug Safety) and Risk Assessment Committee at the European Medicines Agency.
+Having worked in computing I did the MSc in Medical Statistics at LSHTM and worked in statistics and computing at The London Hospital and Medical College for 25 years, leaving there in 1995 as Prof of Medical Statistics, and was made Hon.
+Prof at LSHTM.
+I was then at the UK Medicines Control Agency (now MHRA) and briefly at Quintiles where I mainly worked on the Bristol Royal Infirmary Inquiry.
+I joined LSHTM part-time on retirement in 2002.
+I have been (until June 2018) a European Commission appointed independent Expert member of the Pharmacovigilance (Drug Safety) and Risk Assessment Committee at the European Medicines Agency.
 I was President of the International Society of Pharmacoepidemiology for 2010/2011.
-I am now semi-retired and do not generally act as a supervisor of PhD students.
+From October 2022 I am Emeritus and do not act as a supervisor of PhD students.

-I helped start the short course in pharmacoepidemiology and pharmacovigilance and teach on that course and the Practical Pharmacoepidemiology short course.
-I also contribute to the DL MSc in Clinical Trials and the MSc in Medical Statistics.
+I helped start the LSHTM short course in pharmacoepidemiology and pharmacovigilance and teach on that course and the Practical Pharmacoepidemiology short course.
+I have also contributed to the DL MSc in Clinical Trials and the MSc in Medical Statistics.

 Effects of medicines, both drugs and vaccines, is my major interest.
 Assessment of effiacy, safety and risk in trials and epidemiological studies, especially in electronic health records, are the main topics.

 I have suggested methods for use in analysis of spontaneous reports of suspected adverse reactions to drugs and vaccines, and continue to contribute to this field, known as pharmacovigilance.